How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 5:00 PM – 7:00 PM: Dinner in Hongdae

 Head over to Hongdae, a neighbourhood buzzing with student energy, bars, and clubs!
-You’ll notice the average age being quite young, but that doesn’t spoil the fun!
+You’ll notice the average age is quite young, but that doesn’t spoil the fun!

 Grab dinner at a Korean BBQ restaurant, where you can grill your meat at the table, or go for some authentic Korean Fried Chicken—both are fantastic!
 Local favourites for Korean Fried Chicken are BBQ or Nene Chicken.